-The ACL plugin adds Domain Object Security support to a Grails application that uses Spring Security depends on the Spring Security Core plugin.
+The ACL plugin adds Domain Object Security support to a Grails application that uses Spring Security.
+It depends on the Spring Security Core plugin.

-The core plugin and other extension plugins support restricting access to URLs via rules that include chec user's authentication status, roles, etc. and the ACL plugin extends this by adding support for restricting to individual domain class instances.
-The access can be very fine-grained and can define which actions taken on an object - these typically include Read, Create, Write, Delete, and Administer but you're free to whatever actions you like.
+The core plugin and other extension plugins support restricting access to URLs via rules that include checking a user's authentication status, roles, etc. and the ACL plugin extends this by adding support for restricting access to individual domain class instances.
+The access can be very fine-grained and can define which actions can be taken on an object - these typically include Read, Create, Write, Delete, and Administer but you're free to define whatever actions you like.

-To learn about using ACLs in Grails, you can follow this tutorial and in addition you can download and complete Grails application that uses the plugin.
-Installing and running the application are described here.
+To learn about using ACLs in Grails, you can follow guide:3.
+Tutorial and in addition you can download and run a complete Grails application that uses the plugin.
+Installing and running the application are described guide:4.
+Sample Application.